lukaemon/seed/README.md

 ## `seed` library
 The goal is building a modularized AI as starting point.
 Fairly advanced AI may not need human designed modularization.
 The setup is for fast and cheap failures to facilitate fast learning.

+Learnings from paper reproduction and project would trickle back to the `seed` library.

 ## Discord bot
 ### Setup
 - Build your `.env` from the template `.env.example`.
 Fill in your tokens. `vscode` would load those env var automatically.